redhatdemocentral/rhcs-cloudforms-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.3 - Red Hat CloudForms 4.5 containerized and running on OpenShift Container Platform and available on CDK with Minishift.

 - v1.2 - Red Hat CloudForms 4.5 containerized and running on any OpenShift Container Platform installation, added windows installation support.